About Apple Cider Pork Chops

 - Remove saucepan from heat.
 Add ice cubes and stir until ice has melted, then stir in chilled apple cider.

-Place bone-in pork chops in a resealable bag, then pour in apple cider brine.
+Place bone-in pork chops in a Ziploc bag (gallon sized), then pour in apple cider brine.
 Seal bag and refrigerate pork chops for 6-12 hours, turning the bag half way through.

 - In a large bowl, add olive oil and miniature sweet peppers.
 Toss peppers in oil, then arrange on the prepared baking sheet.